pantheon-systems/documentation/source/_docs/dns-providers/cloudflare.md

 ## Restrict Content Based on Geographical Location

-If you are using Cloudflare's IP Geolocation feature you will need to read the `CF-IPCountry` header, and set `Vary: CF-IPCountry` on all responses.
+If you are using Cloudflare's IP Geolocation feature you will need to read the `CF-IPCountry` header and set `Vary: CF-IPCountry` on all responses.

 ## Next Steps